canonical/operator/README.md

 ## Pure Python

-The framework provides a standardized Python object model that represents the application graph, as well as an event-handling mechanism for distributed system coordination and communication.
+The framework provides a standardised Python object model that represents the application graph, as well as an event-handling mechanism for distributed system coordination and communication.

-The latest version of `ops` currently required Python 3.8 or above.
+The latest version of `ops` requires Python 3.8 or above.

 Juju itself is written in Go for efficient concurrency even in large deployments.
-Charms can be written in any language, however, we recommend using Python with this framework to make development easier and more standardised (all new charms at Canonical are written using it).
+Charms can be written in any language, however, we recommend using Python with this framework to make development easier and more standardised.
+All new charms at Canonical are written using it.

-# Getting started
+## Getting started

 A package of operator code is called a charmed operator or simply "charm".
 You'll use [charmcraft](https://juju.is/docs/sdk/install-charmcraft) to